 State Wise Questions

-Where to get fingerprint cards in Florida?
+Where can I get fingerprint cards in Florida?
 Back to top

-You can easily enroll online to get fingerprint cards using Certifix’s FD-258 Fingerprint Card Printing Service.
-This service allows you to capture your fingerprints and have them printed onto an FD-258 fingerprint card, which will be mailed directly to you.
-This card is accepted by most state and federal agencies for various applications.
-To enroll, visit the Certifix service selection page here and select the FD-258 Fingerprint Card Printing Service.
+You can get fingerprint cards in Florida by enrolling online through Certifix’s FD-258 Fingerprint Card Printing Service.
+This service allows you to have your fingerprints captured and printed onto an official FD-258 card, which will be mailed directly to you.
+The card is accepted by most state and federal agencies for background checks, licensing, immigration, and other applications.
+To get started, visit the Certifix service selection page and choose the FD-258 Fingerprint Card Printing option.

 What is the process for requesting fingerprint cards by mail from the Florida Department of Law Enforcement (FDLE)?
 Back to top